What Are Sales Orders?

 - Customer details (name, address, contact information)

-- Order date and unique sales order number
+- Order date and a unique sales order number

 - Product or service descriptions with quantity and unit price